 Eligibility for the Scholarship:

-Eligible Countries: The scholarship is available to Australia students
+Eligible Countries: The grant is available to Australia students

-Entrance Requirements: Our master’s scholarships are aimed at talented applicants, especially from disadvantaged backgrounds.
+Entrance Requirements: Our master’s opportunities are aimed at talented applicants, especially from disadvantaged backgrounds.
 To apply for a scholarship, you must:

 - Have at least two years’ relevant post-graduation work experience (this does not include unpaid internships or voluntary work);